magdziarek/oztrack/readme.md

 ### Installing GeoServer

-[GeoServer](http://geoserver.org/) is an open-source GIS server used to render map layers in OzTrack.
+[GeoServer](http://geoserver.org/) is an open-source GIS server used to render map layers in ZoaTrack.
-OzTrack has been tested with [GeoServer version 2.3.1](http://geoserver.org/display/GEOS/GeoServer+2.3.1).
+ZoaTrack has been tested with [GeoServer version 2.3.1](http://geoserver.org/display/GEOS/GeoServer+2.3.1).
 For complete installation instructions, see the [GeoServer user manual](http://docs.geoserver.org/stable/en/user/).

 The following commands install the GeoServer WAR distribution to Tomcat: